dictu-lang/Dictu/docs/docs/standard-lib/ffi.md

 **NOTE: do not use vm functions before the init function is called since functions wont be available yet!**

 Within the function you can then define properties and functions which will then be available from dictu.
-The functions must follow this signature, the types are defined in the `dictu-include.h` header:
+The functions must follow this signature, the types are defined in the `dictu_ffi_include.h` header:
 ```c
 Value ffi_function(DictuVM *vm, int argCount, Value *args);
 ```